Pedro Armendáriz: Career

 When Armendáriz finished his studies, he moved to Mexico, where he worked for the railroad, as a tour guide, and as a journalist for the bilingual magazine México Real.
 He was discovered by film director Miguel Zacarías when Armendáriz recited a soliloquy from Hamlet to an American tourist.
 His meeting with the director Emilio Fernández was providential, whereupon the actor and director began working in numerous films: Soy puro mexicano (1942), Flor silvestre (1942) and specially María Candelaria (1943) were the first films of intense common path.
-Under the guidance of Emilio Fernández, Pedro Armendáriz developed the film personality traits of strong nationalist; often, he played tough and manly men, indigenous, peasants and revolutionaries.
+Under the guidance of Emilio Fernández, Pedro Armendáriz developed the film personality traits of a strong nationalist; often, he played tough and manly men, indigenous, peasants and revolutionaries.
 Amendáriz repeatedly portrayed Pancho Villa and played opposite actresses such as Dolores del Río and María Félix.

-With Katy Jurado, Dolores del Río, Amendáriz formed one of the most legendary couples of the Mexican cinema.
+With Dolores del Río, Amendáriz formed one of the most legendary couples of the Mexican cinema.
 María Candelaria provided Armendáriz with international visibility.
 The film was awarded the Palme d'Or at the 1946 Cannes Film Festival.
 Other prominent titles where Armendáriz appeared with Dolores del Río were Las Abandonadas (1944), Bugambilia (1944) and La Malquerida (1949).
 Maria Felix was his other partner in such films as Enamorada (1946) or Maclovia (1948).

 In the late 40s, he made the jump to Hollywood by the hand of John Ford.
 Armendáriz was a favorite of Ford, appearing in three of his films: The Fugitive (1947), Fort Apache and 3 Godfathers (both 1948).

 Besides his career in the Mexican cinema, Armendáriz made a remarkable career in Hollywood and Europe.
 His other prominent films in Hollywood were: We Were Strangers (1949, directed by John Huston), The Torch (1950), Border River (1954), The Conqueror (1956) and Diane (1956), among others.
 In Europe, highlighted his participation in the film Lucrèce Borgia (1953), filmed in France.
 In Mexico, his participation highlighted such notable films such as El Bruto (1953, directed by Luis Buñuel), La Cucaracha (1959) and La Bandida (1962).

 Armendáriz's last appearance was in the second James Bond film, From Russia with Love (1963), as Bond's ally, Kerim Bey.
 Armendáriz was terminally ill with cancer during the filming of From Russia with Love, and towards the end of shooting he was too ill to perform his part; his final scenes were performed by his double, director Terence Young.
 Armendáriz died four months before the release of the film.